-26. A certificate by an Inspector of Schools that he has examined the architect's or structural engineer's certificate stating the maximum number of pupils allowed upon any approved roof-playground, verandah or balcony shall be exhibited in a conspicuous place on the school premises.
+26. A certificate by an Inspector of Schools that he or she has examined the architect's or structural engineer's certificate stating the maximum number of pupils allowed upon any approved roof-playground, verandah or balcony must be exhibited in a conspicuous place on the school premises.